willbeallright-COVID19/willbeallright-COVID19/README.md

 - [ATS compliant resume](https://docs.google.com/document/d/1D_YtM4LKItgAR5ledzLVSyA3PXPNEDodhX4VD2-uMw0/edit?usp=sharing),
 - [General resume](https://docs.google.com/document/d/1mVxl-TWPfGjZQK_93AVJTa2qC3ig3r0U9yxZmvIIpUo/edit?usp=sharing).

+**Video self-presentation**
+Nowadays, video resumes gain increasingly in importance.
+COVID-19 crisis has undoubtedly developed this trend even faster.
+Here are some tips how you can tackle this challenge:

+- **Keep it short and simple** – use shorter sentences to make it easier to follow your presentation.
+Don’t try to use unnecessarily complicated language unless you feel very comfortable with it.

+- **Adjust your speed of speaking** – holding a presentation in a steady pace can be too monotone.
+The combination of fast, slow, but also conversational pace will make your presentation more engaging.
+Speak faster to express your passion and excitement about something and slow down to emphasize the importance of your message.

+- **Don’t learn it by heart** – you should definitely plan your presentation and think of what exactly you want to say.
+However, don’t learn it by heart as it’s clearly visible if you haven’t mastered your acting skills yet.

+- **Don’t copy your CV** – build a story, highlight the links between particular steps in your career.
+Focus on experiences that were most relevant to your development and to the job that you are applying for.

+- **Draw attention** – Think of a way to make your presentation remarkable.
+Maybe start with a question that you will be answering with your story?
+Try to be remembered and to deliver your story in an original way, but be careful not to exaggerate.

+- **Focus on the future** – explain how the role that you are applying for fits your career goals.
+What past experiences may be relevant for your future responsibilities?
+What do you still need to work on?
+Ensure the employer that it is your conscious choice to apply for this position and it means more to you than just earning money.

+- **Be punctual** – if you are going to have a live presentation, make sure you are online on time and that your webcam and the background are prepared.

+I hope these tips will help you to master your video presentation and get your dream job through online channels.

+*

 **Improve your online presence**

 It’s a good practice to set it up before you start sending resumes as lots of companies will conduct a quick social media check before inviting you for an interview.
 And the most common media used for a job search is Linkedin.